jacobliedke/jacobliedke.github.io/README.md

 [Here](https://jacobliedke.github.io/RHomework/) is one of my R projects from earlier this semester.
 This HTML site was built using R Markdown and visualizes how some House Democrats voted during the impeachment of Donald Trump.

+My next R project from this semester, a visualization of some data from the Biden administration's transition website, can be viewed [here](https://jacobliedke.github.io/BidenTransition/).

 ### Resume

 My resume can be viewed [here.](https://jacobliedke.github.io/Resume/index.pdf)